MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/strategy.md

 ## Data strategy summary

-Taking a principled approach on additional, but relevant considerations, such as data governance and responsible AI will pay dividends later.
+Taking a principled approach on other, but relevant considerations, such as data governance and responsible AI will pay dividends later.

 At Microsoft, we use four core principles of fairness, reliability and safety, privacy and security, and inclusiveness.
 Underpinning these principles are two foundational principles of transparency and accountability.